Skip to main content

 I’m quite proud of the Project-Based Mentorship Program we’ve put together.
 A few years ago, I participated in the RGD’s long-standing, one-on-one mentorship program.
 It was a great experience for me.
 My mentor helped me develop my portfolio and offered advice that made me excited to enter the industry.

-The Project-Based Mentorship Program differs in that it brings together Student, Provisional and Certified RGDs to collaborate on a mock project.
-This allows for mentorship at multiple levels, where the Student acts as a junior designer, the Provisional acts as an art director and the Certified RGD acts as a creative director.
+The Project-Based Mentorship Program differs in that it brings together Student, Associate and Certified RGDs to collaborate on a mock project.
+This allows for mentorship at multiple levels, where the Student acts as a junior designer, the Associate acts as an art director and the Certified RGD acts as a creative director.
 In designing this new program, our intention was for each team member to benefit from participation.
 For emerging designers, it provides a supportive environment working on an industry-level, portfolio-boosting project.
-In particular, I think the role of the art director offers Provisional's a really great chance to practice leadership, giving feedback and mentoring.
+In particular, I think the role of the art director offers Associate's a really great chance to practice leadership, giving feedback and mentoring.

 What is the most surprising thing to come out of volunteering with the RGD?